alukosdev/ccsp/guidance/owasp-top-10.md

 !!!
 This risk was merged with and renamed from [Insecure Deserialization](#insecure-deserialization) in 2021.
 !!!
-==- :zap: 9.
+==- 9.
 Security Logging and Monitoring Failures Without logging and monitoring, breaches cannot be detected.

 Notable Common Weakness Enumerations (CWEs) include: